zama-ai/fhevm/docs/howto/decrypt.md

 }
 ```

+For now, a `TFHE.decrypt` is pretty cheap, making it tempting to use constructs like `if(TFHE.decrypt(encryptedBool))`.
+However, it is recommended to avoid this approach, as in the future, each decryption will trigger an external call, introducing latency and incurring gas costs.
+Instead, use [cmux operator to handle conditions](conditions.md).

+For the same reason, you should replace a `require(TFHE.decrypt(encryptedBool1) && TFHE.decrypt(encryptedBool2));` with a `TFHE.decrypt(TFHE.and(encryptedBool1, encryptedBool2));` to limit decryption calls.

 ## Reencrypt

 The reencrypt functions takes as inputs a ciphertext and a public encryption key (namely, a [NaCl box](https://nacl.cr.yp.to/index.html)).